 In hopes of narrowing the performance gap, I spent the spring of 2021 testing a brand new material for ski construction.
-Folsom was prototyping an Aerospace-grade Graphene additive, which when added to epoxy and hardener, created such unbelievable performance in our backcountry touring skis, you should just read that blog instead of letting me summarize.
+Folsom was prototyping an Aerospace-grade Functionalized Graphene Oxide additive, which when added to epoxy and hardener, created such unbelievable performance in our backcountry touring skis, you should just read that blog instead of letting me summarize.

 Then in 2022 came Folsom’s new UltraLITE construction (game changer).
 Like when the first Homo Sapiens evolved from whatever it was that came before them.
 Many previous iterations, then POW!
 Something totally new.
 And unbelievably awesome.

 Folsom removed the bamboo from the traditionally Aspen & Bamboo touring core and ran with a vertically laminated Aspen core.
-The weight savings here was amplified by an optimized core-to-sidewall ratio, and with the Graphene Additive, kept an insane level of power to such a light ski.
+The weight savings here was amplified by an optimized core-to-sidewall ratio, and with the Functionalized Graphene Oxide Additive, kept an insane level of power to such a light ski.

 My UltraLITEs come in at a competitive weight (1400 g/ski) to those silly skimo racing skis you see the knuckleheads in Lycra running uphill with.
 So: uphill is awesome.
 But they’re still Folsoms.
 They’re still handbuilt, they still use the best handselected materials out there, and yes – they still SHRED on the descent.